AI-Refiner/refiner-python/README.md

 # AI-Refiner

 ## Using the Embeddings CLI
-The Embeddings CLI is a command-line interface that allows you to convert text, HTML, JSON, and YAML data to embeddings, as well as convert an image file to embeddings.
-In this guide, we'll walk through how to use the CLI to perform these tasks.
+The Embeddings CLI is a command-line interface that allows you to convert text, images, audio, HTML, JSON, and YAML data to embeddings.
+Embeddings can be used to create visualization tools, model training and tuning tools and benchmarking and evaluation tools.

 ## Installation
 To use the Embeddings CLI, you'll need to install the necessary dependencies.
 You can do this by running the following command: